 Rock Climbing Instructor – Ali Taylor achieved this in September 1995.
 Mountain Training is the National Governing body for all Climbing and Walking Activities in the UK.
 The RCI enables Climbing Instructors to work with groups/individuals on single pitch (less than one rope length) rock faces that are accessible from the top and bottom, are non tidal and considered non serious where clients can be lowered back to the ground.
 Award holders must be able to supervise and manage groups, build multiple safe belays and teach basic techniques.

 Ali holds a Bachelor of Education Degree which she achieved in July 1982 at IM Marsh College of Physical Education in Liverpool.
 Her degree is a teaching degree in Physical Education – specialist dance and English.
-She has taught Dance, PE and Outdoor Education over 35 years, achieved excellent teacher status – Performance Threshold Levels U1 and U2 and her last GCSE PE group achieved 100% A* -B.
+She has taught Dance, PE and Outdoor Education for over 36 years, achieved excellent teacher status – Performance Threshold Levels U1 and U2 and her last GCSE PE group achieved 100% A* -B.

 Ali holds an outdoor First Aid qualification which is a minimum 3 day course.
 FA has to be renewed every 3 years to keep up to date with new developments.
 All the above Mountain qualifications need a current First Aid certificate to be valid.
 Ali’s First Aid Certificate is valid until May 2019.